kleinbottle/css-colors/docs/manual.typ

 == Usage

-The following examples demonstrate the usage of the CSS colors module in various cases:
+The following examples demonstrate the usage of the `css-colors` package in various cases:

-+ Coloring text.
++ Coloring text with a CSS color.

   ```typ
   #import "@preview/css-colors:0.1.0": *